ronja-tutorials/TutorialsProject/content/post/021-plane-clipping.md

 ## Define Plane

 We start by creating a new C# script which will define the plane we use later and pass it to the shader.
 It has a material as a public variable which we will pass the plane to.
+We'll also give the class the `[ExecuteAlways]` attribute which will ensure the script will also work in the edit mode.
+I'd recommend you think about your use-case and whether this makes sense for you to add, without it the script will still update while the game is running.

 In the Update Method we create a new variable of the type Plane which unity already has.
 We pass it the the normal of the plane and a point on the plane.
 We will use the up vector of the transform the script is on as the normal and the position of the transform as the point on the plane.